 Thomas Albert, MD, DMD - Head and Neck Cancer

-Peter Andersen, MD - Head and neck Cancer
+Peter Andersen, MD - Director, Head and Neck Cancer

 Currently, Dr. Andersen is involved in research on the Differential Expression of Genes in Head and Neck Squamous Carcinoma with a grant from the American Cancer Society, Oregon Division, as well as his surgical and clinical practice at Oregon Health & Science University in Head and Neck Cancer and Surgery.

 Romilla Bijlani MPAS, PA-C - Head and Neck Cancer

 Romilla Bijlani, PA-C joined the Otolaryngolog-Head and Neck Cancer division in January 2015.
 She is a member of the American Academy of Physician Assistants, the Oregon Society of Physician Assistants, and Society of Physician Assistants in ORL-HNS.

 She received a Bachelor of Science degree from Willamette University, Oregon and went on to complete a Masters of Physician Assistant Studies at Pacific University in 2013.

 She serves as an instructor and mentor for physician assistant students and is actively involved in the Physician Assistant Programs in Oregon.
 In her spare time she enjoys spending time with family and friends, running, and traveling.